loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 ]

 Values and commands are given the form $Gamma tack v : A$ and $Gamma tack c$.
-Values have a right side type to symbolize construction.
-Conversely, commands lack a right side type, to symbolize consumption.
-The rules for values are read in a top-to-bottom fashion, whereas the rules for commands are read in a bottom-to-top fashion.
+Values have a right side type ($v: A$) to symbolize construction.
+Conversely, commands do not have a right side type, to symbolize consumption.
+Because the rules for values have a right side type, they are read in a top-to-bottom fashion.
+The rules for commands are read in a bottom-to-top fashion.

 The typing rules for the positive fragment are depicted in
 @typing_positive_fragment, while @typing_negative_fragment shows the typing